iamjanvijay/rnnt/README.md

 ```bash
 pip install rnnt
 ```
-Then use the "rnnt" loss funtion from "rnnt" module, as described below in the example script.
+Then use the "rnnt" loss funtion from "rnnt" module, as described in the sample script: [Sample Train Script](https://github.com/iamjanvijay/rnnt/blob/master/source/sample_train.py)
 ```python
 from rnnt import rnnt_loss